 If you'd like to support us and get something great in return, check out our PDF OSCE Checklist Booklet containing over 100 OSCE checklists in PDF format.

-Contraceptive counselling often features in OSCEs and therefore it’s important to be familiar with the various types of contraception available.
-This article focuses on counselling patients regarding the Copper coil (also referred to as the Copper Intrauterine Device) including the common questions patients ask, the answers you’ll be expected to articulate and how best to structure the consultation overall.
+Contraceptive counselling often features in OSCEs and it’s therefore important to be familiar with the various types of contraception available.
+This article focuses on counselling patients about the coppercoil (also known as the copper intrauterine device) including the common questions patients ask, the answers you’ll be expected to articulate and how best to structure the consultation.

 Patient’s ideas, concerns and expectations

 It is important to explore the patient’s ideas, concerns and expectations early in the consultation, as you may need to correct any misconceptions about the copper coil and address the patient’s concerns.
 When exploring concerns, it is important to do so in a sensitive and honest manner.

 It’s also important to clarify the patient’s expectations of the copper coil because if these are unrealistic, other forms of contraception may be better able to meet their needs.

 Explore what the patient currently understands about the copper coil:

 “What do you already know about the copper coil?”

 Ask if the patient has any concerns about the copper coil:

 “Is there anything that worries you about the copper coil?”